-Sarah reached out recently to ask about running a survey with the WU community regarding workplace changes, and offered to then craft a post around that data.
-We answered with an enthusiastic YES.
+Sarah reached out to WU lately to ask about running a survey with the community to tap into workplace changes, and crafting a post around that data, and we said an enthusiastic YES.
 Thank you to all who participated–nearly 450 voices.
-What did she find?
-Read on to find out.

 Creativity in a Pandemic: Navigating Changes to our Work Environment